Use your keyboard arrow keys to navigate

 Insights

-Respondents to the Crafternoon survey were most likely to agree with the 'Rigour' dimension (90%) and least likely to agree with 'Creativity' (71%) indicating that the event was well produced and presented however it was less likely to inspire attendees' creativity.
-'Access' (86%) scored the highest with Book Club respondents, while 'Learning' (69%) scored the least.
-Computer Basics respondents had the most agreement with the 'Challenge' (88%) dimension and the least with 'Access' indicating the event challenged them to think in a different way but gave them less opportunity to access cultural activities.
+Respondents to the Crafternoon survey were most likely to agree with the 'Rigour' dimension (90%) and least likely to agree with 'Creativity' (71%).
+This highlights that the event was well produced and presented.
+'Access' (86%) received the highest level of agreement from Book Club respondents highlighting that the event gave attendees the opportunity to access cultural activities.
+Computer Basics respondents were most likely to agree with the 'Challenge' (88%) dimension and least inclined to agree with 'Access' (75%) and 'Creativity' (75%).
+This indicates that attendees were most likely to agree that it challenged them to think in a different way but less likely to agree that it gave them access to cultural activities and inspired their own creativity.

 Unsplash — Photo: Eliott Reyna